Drug products: Daonil®, Glibenklamid RPH Pharma, Glib-ratiopharm S

 Published controlled studies on differences between men and women in glibenclamide (also called glyburide) efficacy are lacking.
 In some studies, women treated with antidiabetics had a higher risk of hypoglycemia than men.
 Other studies in patients treated with glibenclamide found that the risk of hypoglycemia did not differ between men and women.

 No studies with a clinically relevant sex analysis regarding the pharmacokinetics or dosing of glibenclamide have been found.

-A study investigated whether the use of glibenclamide both at the time of stroke and during hospitalization result in better neurological and functional outcomes in patients with diabetes mellitus.
-Improvements occurred in patients with nonlacunar strokes and were independent of sex .
+No studies with a clinically relevant sex analysis regarding the blood glucose lowering effects of glibenclamide have been found.
+A study investigated whether the use of glibenclamide both at the time of stroke and during hospitalization result in better neurological and functional outcomes in patients with diabetes mellitus (23 men, 10 women).
+Improvements occurred in patients with nonlacunar strokes and were independent of patient’s sex .

 Approved by: Karin Schenck-Gustafsson